IvAlexP/projects/team_projects/logical_schemes_interpreter/README.md

     * click **ok** to save the changes

 ### Executing program
 You can either click on the **Build and run** button on the top meniu or press **(FN+)F9**.

 ## Usage
-### The left meniu
+### The left menu
 You can draw the logical scheme on the provided display by selecting shapes from the meniu on the left side of screen for commands such as *start*, *finish*, *start if*, *end if*, *read*, *write* and *attribute*.
 The shapes can be moved on the display by clicking on them and then on their new position.
 They should be connected by double-clicking on them.

-### The down meniu
+### The down menu
 On the down side of the screen, there are several buttons which provide options for the user - *new sheme*, *save scheme*, *open scheme* and *run*.
 Should the *run* button be clicked on, the program checks for possible errors in the syntax of the logical scheme.
 Afterwards, the C++ codification of the logical scheme is displayed on the down-right side of the screen.
 Following this, the top-right side of the screen displays a step-by-step running through the scheme while highlighting the correspondent shape on the display.

 ### The information button
 On the down left corner of the screen there is an *information button*.
 By clicking on it at any given moment, a new window pops up with further information regarding the usage of the program.

 ### Further information
 Watch the [video presentation](<presentation.mkv>) for a better understanding of the way the Logical Scheme Interpretator should be used.